Kirman442/mobile-network-map/README.md

 ## Results

-This approach enables smooth, interactive visualization and exploration of hundreds of thousands of data points representing internet speed across Europe directly within a web browser, demonstrating a viable strategy for handling large datasets in demanding web-based data visualization applications.
+This approach enables smooth, interactive visualization and exploration of hundreds of thousands of data points representing internet speed directly within a web browser, demonstrating a viable strategy for handling large datasets in demanding web-based data visualization applications.